AnqiLee/walmart-ticketservice/README.md

   customer.
 If the hold is reserved, then the _n_ best seats available are reserved at that time.
 This is to fill the requirement that the best seats are held for the customer.
-* The seats issued to a customer are not guaranteed to be adjacent.
+* Reservation does not guarantee adjacent seats.
 * The semantics of when one seat is better than another are not specified, nor does `TicketService` contain a mechanism by which to use confirmation codes to look up what seats have been reserved.
 To